Engineering Note

 Step 2: Reduce Frontend Logic

-Move complex logic away from UI components into backend or service layers.
+Complex logic should move away from UI components and into backend or service layers.
+This keeps the frontend clean and reduces repeated logic across screens.

 Step 3: Handle Failures Explicitly